Jmcleodfoss/msgreader/msg/README.md

   * Short (\< 8 byte) fixed-width properties are stored in a file named "__properties_version1.0" which exists in each folder
   * Fixed-width properties longer than 8 bytes and variable-length properties are stored on per entry in entries named like "__substg1.0_########" where ######## is the property tag, encoding the property ID and the property type.

 The public interface to .msg file properties is through a class called MSG (q.v.).
-Rather than give an example here, I shall direct you to the example_commandline application, which contains a very simple example.
+Please see the msg_example CommandlineExample application, which contains a very simple console-based example.

 # Versions #
 ## 1.0.0 ##